 Carrying a bear canister is something that backpackers have to do in many US National Parks and most areas of the California Sierra.
 Here is the most current information (July 2022) on where bear-resistant containers are required, what type, and when.

 A common question we get from backpackers is, “What backpacking meals do you have that are low in sodium?”
 Low sodium is a regulated term for food containing 140 mg of sodium or less per serving.
 Most packaged food will not meet this definition because salt functions as a natural preservative and drying agent.
 Fresh food and water-packed meals are your best bet for finding low sodium food.
 Beyond that, dried single ingredients, especially freeze-dried fruits and vegetables, are more likely to be low in sodium than dried packaged meals.
-A small amount of sodium is […]
+A small amount of sodium is found naturally in many plant foods, although most get added […]